 - The Middle Class Scholarship (MCS):

 Is a recent program that provides undergraduate students with family incomes up to $150,000 and who meet the asset ceiling a scholarship to attend University of California (UC) or California State University (CSU) campuses.

 - Students must meet the following requirements:

 - If your family earns up to $100,000 per year:

-You may be eligible for a scholarship of up to 40 percent of the mandatory systemwide tuition and fees: The maximum award amount is a lesser percentage of mandatory systemwide tuition and fees for each academic year beginning in 2014-15 at 14%, 2015-16 (20%), and 2016-17 (30%)
+You may be eligible for a scholarship of up to 20 percent of the mandatory systemwide tuition and fees.
+In 2017-18, the maximum scholarship award will be up to 40 percent of the mandatory systemwide fees and tuition.

 - Students whose families earn between $100,001 and $150,000 per year: